Marconi ErasWall Township’s Camp Evans played key role in historic events

-They wanted to prepare Army radar to help defend United States from a Soviet missiles attack, as the cold war was just beginning at this point.
+They wanted to prepare Army radar to help defend the United States from a Soviet missile attack, as the cold war was just beginning at this point.

 After months of work, on Jan.
 10, 1946 the Camp Evans team succeeded.
 Space communication was possible.
 The United States and the Soviet Union then began programs to launch satellites and put men in space.
 At this same site every American and Soviet launch would be tracked, including Sputnik.

-For the first time one could clearly hear messages from as far away as Hawaii and Germany.
+For the first time, one could clearly hear messages from as far away as Hawaii and Germany.
 World-wide wireless communication was possible.
-Before this it was difficult to receive a message by wireless sent across an ocean.
-In the future Edwin Armstrong would develop other breakthrough circuits such as the super-heterodyne and his most famous invention, FM radio.
+Before this, it was difficult to receive a message by wireless sent across an ocean.
+In the future, Edwin Armstrong would develop other breakthrough circuits such as the super-heterodyne and his most famous invention, the FM radio.
 David Sarnoff and Edwin Armstrong became friends and would celebrate the anniversary of their first visit to Wall every year until they became hated foes.
-During his 1914 visit to Wall Edwin Armstrong kept his patented invention hidden in a black box to prevent Sarnoff or others from stealing it.
+During his 1914 visit to Wall, Edwin Armstrong kept his patented invention hidden in a black box to prevent Sarnoff or others from stealing it.

 The Diana site would be used in the late 1950s and early 1960s to communicate with America’s first satellites and track interplanetary space probes.
-In the mid 1960s its space exploratoration work would be transferred to NASA.
-In just over 45 years the historic site on the edge of the Shark River would host the advances of man’s communication technology from trans-oceanic wireless, to world wide wireless, to space and finally satellite technology.
-On Saturday, your are invited to visit this special place in Wall on Marconi Road.
+In the mid-1960s, its space exploration work would be transferred to NASA.
+In just over 45 years the historic site on the edge of the Shark River would host the advances of man’s communication technology from trans-oceanic wireless, to worldwide wireless, to space and finally satellite technology.
+On Saturday, you are invited to visit this special place in Wall on Marconi Road.

 [Fred Carl is Wall Township’s official historian.]